yzhen123/node-proxy-dev/README.md

 # node-proxy-dev
 a proxy server wrapper for frontend development, easy to modify or replace remote files.
+Thanks for the great package [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)

 ## INSTALL